 3. We are always looking for fosters too.
 Here's our foster application.

-4. We sometimes find ourselves with cats that we can tame that can be adopted out.
+4. We often find ourselves with cats that we can tame that can be adopted out.
 Here's our adoption application.

 How You Can Help

-Feral cats are the end result of owned pets who were not spayed or neutered, and then escaped or were allowed to roam.
+Feral cats are not vicious!
+They are the end result of owned pets who were not spayed or neutered, and then escaped or were allowed to roam.